Princeofthebow/FundamentalEpidemicControlLimits/readme.md

 ## Directory Structure

 There are two main folders, `code/` and `plots/`. `code` contains all the scripts used to generate the data files.
 These include ```C++``` code as well as ```Matlab``` code. `script_plots` contains several data processing files and will contain the code and material that is needed to reconstruct the figures of the paper and the supplementary material.
-Specific requirements for the codebase are provided in each of the folders.
+The requirements for the codebase are provided in each of the folders.
 But a quick start guid is outlined in the [Getting started section](#Getting-started)

 ---